openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 To see the operations that are supported by each device plugin for the Inference Engine, refer to the [Supported Devices](../IE_DG/supported_plugins/Supported_Devices.md).

-> **NOTE:** If a device doesn't support a particular operation, an alternative to creating a new operation is to target
+> **NOTE**: If a device doesn't support a particular operation, an alternative to creating a new operation is to target
 > an additional device using the HETERO plugin.
 The [Heterogeneous Plugin](../IE_DG/supported_plugins/HETERO.md) may be
 > used to run an inference model on multiple devices allowing the unsupported operations on one device to "fallback" to
 > run on another device (e.g., CPU) that does support those operations.